 Cold War

-At 155 kilometres, the Berlin Wall divided the city into two separate entities: families, friends, and communities.
+At 155 kilometres, the Berlin Wall divided the city into two separate entities.
 It soon became a powerful symbol of the Cold War and the "Iron Curtain" separating Eastern Europe from the West.
 The Berlin Wall endured until 1989, when mounting protests and political shifts finally led to its fall, allowing Berliners to reconnect and reintegrate after 28 years of separation.
+The airspace proved to be more challenging to close.

 Tempelhof Airport and the Berlin Airlift

-Tempelhof Airport, Berlin’s legendary airfield, played a heroic role in the 1948-1949 Berlin Airlift.
-After the Soviets blockaded West Berlin to cut off supplies, British and American forces organized a massive relief operation, flying food and essentials into the city.
+Thus, Tempelhof Airport grew into an icon of West Berlin’s will to survive.
+Berlin’s legendary airfield, played a heroic role in the 1948-1949 Berlin Airlift.
+After the Soviets blockaded West Berlin to cut off supplies, British and American forces organised a massive relief operation, flying food and essentials into the city.

 Berlin Wall Memorial and the East Side Gallery

-Berlin has preserved some wall sections as historical landmarks and reminders of its divided past.
+Berlin has preserved some sections of the wall as historical landmarks and reminders of its divided past.
 The Berlin Wall Memorial at Bernauer Strasse is one of the most poignant, offering an open-air exhibit where you can see remnants of the wall, the death strip, and a reconstructed guard tower.

 The East Side Gallery, meanwhile, transforms a remaining segment of the wall into an outdoor art gallery.
-It features colourful murals painted by artists worldwide, commemorating peace and the wall’s fall.
+It features colourful murals painted by artists worldwide, commemorating peace and the fall of the wall.

 Forgotten Relics: Watchtowers and Hidden Stretches of the Wall